 Denis Despres was appointed the Company's Chief Operating Officer on 1 September 2016.
-He began his career with Boart Longyear in 1981 and held various positions with progressive responsibility in the Company's Drilling Services and Products divisions over the next 26 years, including as Senior VP, Drilling Services.
+He began his career with Boart Longyear in 1981 and has held various positions with progressive responsibility in the Company's Drilling Services and Products divisions, including Senior VP, Drilling Services.
 After leaving Boart Longyear in 2007, Mr. Despres founded his own drilling business, which was acquired by Major Drilling in 2010.
-He most recently served as Major's Chief Operating Officer prior to re-joining Boart Longyear.
+He most recently served as Major Drilling's Chief Operating Officer prior to re-joining Boart Longyear.